Codecademy/docs/content/javascript/concepts/arrays/terms/find/find.md

   - "paths/front-end-engineer-career-path"
 ---

-Returns the first element in the array that satifies the given function.
+The `.find()` array method returns the first element in the array that satifies the given function.

 ## Syntax